redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 }
 {% endhighlight %}

-The approach of using a global lock to transform a sequential algorithm to a concurrent one has the advantages that it is easy to implement such an algorithm and verify it is correct.
+The approach of using a global lock to transform a sequential algorithm into a concurrent one has at least two advantages (i) it is easy to implement such an algorithm and (ii) it is easy to verify it is correct.
 Howerver it has some notable drawbacks.
 One issue with such an implementation is that it does not scale: as we increase the number of threads, threads will contend more on this global lock.
 Another issue related to performance is the following: What if a thread that holds the lock suddenly stops executing?